lakylekidd/funda-assignment/Readme.md

 7. Make sure `FundaWebApplication` is first on the list, use the arrows to arrange the order then click `OK`
 8. Select Start Without Debugging `Ctrl + F5`.

-Wait for the application to download all packages and npm modules and then the client browser window will launch
+Wait for the application to download all packages and npm modules and then the client browser window will launch.
+> **Note**: For this project to run you need to have ports: 60398, 56219, 5000 and 3000 available.
+Check launchSettings.json for port configurations for Client and API Projects.

 ## Assignment Description
 Determine which makelaar's in Amsterdam have the most object listed for sale.
 Make a table of the top 10.